Lena Andersson (singer): Current life

-On 26 May 2001, she married American song writer and producer, Tobe Hubbard in Påskallavik Church and now adopted the surname Andersson-Hubbard.
+On 26 May 2001, she married American songwriter and producer, Tobe Hubbard in Påskallavik Church and now adopted the surname Andersson-Hubbard.
 She moved on 22 August 2001 to the United States, a few miles north of San Diego, California.
 In April 2007, she moved with her husband after he was appointed as a children's pastor in the city of Turlock.
 Then they felt they needed to be closer to family and so moved to Phoenix, Arizona in 2011 where they both are working on her music with new friends from the 'valley of the sun'.
 She continues to sing, focusing on writing new music, authoring for various publications, and performing at church functions, festivals, medium to larger venues, as a choir member, a worship leader and as the main draw.
 In July 2015 she released her latest solo single Straight Line which replaced all of her past songs in iTunes.